This is a fairly simple user-registration application for Django_,

 to handle this.

-The only dependency for this application is a recent **SVN checkout**
+The only dependencies for this application are a functioning install

 What this application does not do

 This application does not integrate in any way with OpenID, nor should

 it; one of the key selling points of OpenID is that users **don't**